 Currently Victoria is working with her IATL colleague, Dr Elena Riva and Sarah Ashworth (Head of Mental Health & Wellbeing Support Services) on a study which seeks to identify and promote pedagogic practices which improve students’ wellbeing and mental health awareness which can be embedded in the teaching and learning environment.
 This project has received support from the Warwick Innovation Fund and is currently in the data collection phase.

-Along with her experience working in education and training and as a researcher and analyst in boutique consultancies in North America and the UK; Victoria has a Bachelor of Human Resource Management with Honours from the School of Human Resource Management (SHRM), York University (Toronto, Canada); a Master of Arts in International Employment Relations with Merit from Warwick Business School (WBS); and is currently pursuing a PhD in Business and Management within the Organisation and HRM Group at WBS.
-Her research is a multi-level study on how employees perceive and experience corporate social responsibility (or CSR) within the confines of a multinational company and its various institutional environments and logics.
+Along with her experience working in education and training and as a researcher and analyst in boutique consultancies in North America and the UK; Victoria has a Bachelor of Human Resource Management with Honours from the School of Human Resource Management (SHRM), York University (Toronto, Canada) and a Master of Arts in International Employment Relations with Merit from Warwick Business School (WBS).

 Victoria is a member of the following teaching and research groups: Organisation &HRM (OHRM), Industrial Relations Research Unit (IRRU), Connecting Research on Employment and Work (CREW) and Global Research Priorities (GRP).
 She is active in the Widening Participation Forum and the Equality, Diversity and Inclusion Network and was a representative from 2012-2017 for her relevant cohorts on the Student-Staff Liaison Committee (SSLC) during her studies.